visgl/deck.gl/docs/advanced/layer-lifecycle.md

 ### Picking

-Happens when the layer is being hovered or clicked.
+Happens when a pointer moves over or clicks on the deck.gl canvas.

 [`layer.draw()`](/docs/api-reference/base-layer.md#-draw-) of all pickable layers are called with special uniforms to draw into an off-screen picking buffer.